-Parties-in-interest are defined under Department of Labor regulations as any fiduciary of the Plan, any party rendering service to the Plan, the employer, and certain others.
+Parties-in-interest are defined under U.S. Department of Labor regulations as any fiduciary of the Plan, any party rendering service to the Plan, the employer, and certain others.

 EBAB is not aware of any non-exempt transactions between the Plan and Master Trust and a party-in-interest (as defined by ERISA).
-The Master Trust had \$143.9 million and 4.2 million shares, and \$149.3 million and 4.6 million shares as of December 31, 2020 and December 31, 2019, respectively, in Kraft Heinz common stock, which such holdings are exempt from the party-in-interest transaction prohibitions of ERISA.
-The Master Trust recorded dividend income of \$5.7 million and net realized losses of \$2.5 million from investments in Kraft Heinz common stock for the year ended December 31, 2020.
-Newport is the independent fiduciary and investment manager of the Kraft Heinz stock fund.
+The Master Trust had \$136.7 million and 3.8 million shares and \$143.9 million and 4.2 million shares as of December 31, 2021 and December 31, 2020, respectively, in the Company common stock, which such holdings are exempt from the party-in-interest transaction prohibitions of ERISA.
+The Master Trust recorded dividend income of \$5.2 million and net realized gains of \$1.7 million from investments in the Company common stock for the year ended December 31, 2021.
+Newport is the independent fiduciary and investment manager of the Stock Fund.

-The Master Trust invests in collective trusts issued by The Northern Trust Company, an investment manager, and managed by its affiliates; collective trusts issued by BlackRock Institutional Trust Company, an investment manager, and managed by its affiliates; collective trusts issued by Loomis Sayles Trust Company, an investment manager, and managed by its affiliates, all of which are also intended to be exempt parties-in-interest transactions.
+The Master Trust invests in collective trusts issued by The Northern Trust Company, an investment manager and subsidiary of Northern Trust Corporation, and managed by its affiliates; collective trusts issued by BlackRock Institutional Trust Company, National Association, an investment manager and subsidiary of BlackRock, Inc., and managed by its affiliates; collective trusts issued by Loomis Sayles Trust Company, LLC, an investment manager, and managed by its affiliates, all of which are also intended to be exempt parties-in-interest transactions.
 The Master Trust invests in investment contracts, and the fees paid to issuers of the contracts are intended to qualify as exempt parties-in-interest transactions.
 Notes receivable from participants are also intended to be exempt parties-in-interest transactions.